sous-chefs/redisio/README.md

 * `redisio['base_piddir'] - This is the directory that redis pidfile directories and pidfiles will be placed in.
 Since redis can run as non root, it needs to have proper permissions to the directory to create its pid.
 Since each instance can run as a different user, these directories will all be nested inside this base one.

 Default settings is a hash of default settings to be applied to to ALL instances.
 These can be overridden for each individual server in the servers attribute.
+If you are going to set logfile to a specific file, make sure to set syslog-enabled to no.

 * `redisio['default_settings']` - { 'redis-option' => 'option setting' }